IBBGives

 Frequently Asked Questions

-• To be a voting member of IBBGives, you must identify as a Black woman, femme or girl and give a minimum of $150 before the December 31 year-end deadline.
+To be a voting member of IBBGives, you must identify as a Black woman, femme or girl, live in Nebraska, and give a minimum of $150 before the December 31st year-end deadline.